Delta 8 THC in Rhode Island: Is It Legal & Where to Buy in 2025?

 2. Delta 8 THC Gummies

-Delta 8 THC-infused gummies and edibles, in general, are on the rise.
+Delta 8 THC-infused gummies and edibles are ingested orally.
+These products are, in general, on the rise.
 More and more users choose this method which will be less invasive to our body than a vaporizer or smoke from burning plant matter.

 However, there are several advantages to this method of administration.
-In the case of gummies, there are no vapors, fumes, or oils involved.
+In the case of gummies and other forms of cannabis infused foods, there are no vapors, fumes, or oils involved.

 3. Delta 8 THC Tinctures